tienductienduc/PortfolioProjects/README.md

-# 👋 Tien Duc - Data Analyst Portfolio
+# 👋 Hi!
+I'm Tien Duc - Data Analyst Portfolio
 ## About
 Hi, I'm Tien Duc!
 I'm a data enthusiast with a strong foundation in Excel, SQL, and data visualization using Tableau and Power BI.
 I am passionate about uncovering insights and telling stories through data, leveraging these tools to make informed, data-driven decisions.
 I am excited to bring my technical and analytical skills to the field of data as an entry-level data analyst.